sam-k0/AmoTek_Desktop/README.md

 # AmoTek_Desktop
-Simple GUI program allowing for sound visualization on BS-Flex LEDs
+Simple GUI program allowing for sound visualization on BS-Flex LEDs **⚠️This guide is slightly outdated but still useful, the UI is self explanatory."

-If the update notification is annoying you, edit the "version.txt" file to 99999999.
+**⚠️If the update notification is annoying you, edit the "version.txt" file to 99999999.**

 **🠗 Instructions below the image 🠗**